 So my question to the Marine Corps is -- where did they get these standards, who validated them and who can actually meet them?
 They don’t appear to be operationally based and it sounds like no Marine infantry unit can meet them.
 They certainly aren’t

-regular or recurring requirements to be a Marine infantryman -- which means they don’t meet legal standards.
+requirements to be a Marine infantryman -- which means they don’t meet legal standards.

 Retired Army Col. Ellen Haring is a fellow at Women in International Security, where she directs the Combat Integration Initiative project.
 Haring is a graduate of the U.S. Military Academy at West Point and earned her doctorate from the George Mason University School for Conflict Analysis and Resolution.

 What do you think of the physical requirements for IOC?
 Send your experience and perspective to Marine Corps Times.